simonisfiction/Gang-Beasts-Clone/README.md

-# Learning-Unity
+# Gang-Beasts-Clone
-This is a project for the sole purpose of learning unity
+This is going to be a clone of the game Gang Beasts.